 52 Ancestors in 52 Weeks – Week 6: Favourite Name

 The 52 Ancestors in 52 Weeks challenge in week 6 is favourite name.
 I have some interesting names in my tree – both first and last names.
 Interesting first names that you certainly don’t hear today are Dorcas, Fanny, and Hilton.
-The surnames that fascinate me the most and I want to find out their origins are Washbrook, Crittal which became Criddle, and Osbaldstone.
+The surnames that fascinate me most and I want to find their origins are Washbrook, Crittal / Criddle, and Osbaldstone.

 .